Shopify/shadowenv/docs/getting-started.md

 # A Quick Demo

-Shadowenv constantly scans your current directory and all of its parents for directories named `.shadowenv.d`.
-It applies environments from all ancestors of the current directory, in order from highest to lowest in the file system tree (closest environment is applied last).
+Shadowenv constantly scans your current directory and all of its parents for a directory named `.shadowenv.d`, which is called your closest shadowenv.
+Shadowenv environments can stack by linking to each other using a `parent` symlink (`.shadowenv.d/parent`).
+Shadowenv will collect and apply all linked environments from the closest shadowenv in order from highest to lowest in the file system tree (closest environment is applied last).

 When `.shadowenv.d` directories are found, Shadowenv first checks that you've [Trusted]({% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/trust) them.
 Then, it looks for any files ending with `.lisp` in those directories, and runs them as